Share this Post

 How to set a good Example

 Let’s be real, everyone already knows how to do this.
 How do you set a good example?
 You do it by being a good person!
 Be kind.
 Be patient.
-Help Others.
+Help others.
 Love others.
 Avoid harming others.
 Don’t be a dick!
 Or perhaps you prefer the golden rule: Treat others as you would want to be treated.

 Its simple but it’s not necessarily easy.
 We live in the real world here, where our patience is constantly tested.
 A driver cutting you off on the freeway can easily elicit an angry reaction, “ What the f*** man!”
-Maybe that’s not a big deal, but if your kid is in the backseat then you’re setting an example for them.
-Your showing them that it’s ok to be short tempered and cuss at people that make mistakes.
+Maybe that’s not a big deal, but if your kid is sitting in the backseat, then you’re setting an example for them.
+You’re showing them that it’s ok to be short tempered and cuss at people that make mistakes.
 It’s our job as parents to be mindful of these shortcomings and work to correct them.
 Pobody’s Nerfect!
-Things things will happen.
+Things will happen.
 But if we handle it correctly, perhaps even apologizing to our child for our little outburst, then the lesson our child remembers is what we did after the outburst, not the shortcoming itself.

 If question-asking was basketball, children would be Michael Jordan – or Lebron, or Kobe – whoever, I don’t sports.
 You get it.
 I’m saying children are gifted question askers.
 Encourage this and help them maintain their inquisitive nature.
 They’re going to need it.